Aniumbott/LabStation/README.md

         *   If a slot is full, users can join a waitlist.
         *   Bookings are automatically promoted from the waitlist (to 'Pending' status) when a conflicting confirmed booking is cancelled or rejected by an admin.
         *   Users can see their position in the waitlist (if this UI is implemented).
-    *   **Booking Approval Workflow:** New booking requests enter a 'Pending' state and require approval from an Admin or Lab Manager before being confirmed.
+    *   **Booking Approval Workflow (Admin):** New booking requests enter a 'Pending' state and require approval from an Admin before being confirmed.
 *   **Maintenance Requests:**
     *   Log service issues for specific resources.
     *   Admins/Technicians can assign requests, update status (Open, In Progress, Resolved, Closed), and add resolution notes.